Brexia: Taxonomic history

 Francisco Noronha described the genus Brexia before his death in 1788, although this name was only properly published by Thouars in 1806.
 Jean-Baptiste Lamarck described the same species as Venana madagascariensis in 1797.
 In 1823, John Bellenden Ker Gawler assigned this taxon to Brexia, creating the combination Brexia madagascariensis.
 Later, Brexia (the nomen conservandum) was given priority over Venana (nomen rejectum).
 In 1902, William Hemsley described Thomassetia seychellarum based on a specimen from the Seychelles, but this name was later synonymised with Brexia madagascariensis.

 Modern classification

 Brexia is together with Polycardia sister to a clade containing Elaeodendron and Pleurostylia, and less related to the other Celastraceae.
 Opinions differ about the number of species in Brexia.
 Sometimes B. madagascariensis is regarded as a species with a large variability, but other authors distinguish as many as twelve species.
 Populations outside Madagascar are sometimes regarded as separate taxa.
 Those on the coast of continental Africa with inflorescences that have few flowers and large fruits are referred to as var. mossambicensis, while those growing at higher elevations on the Seychelles characterised by small pinkish petals and small fruits are separated as B. madagascariensis ssp. microcarpa or alternatively B. microcarpa.
 B. madagascariensis is also spread along the East coast of Madagascar.
 All other putative taxa occur in Madagascar only, mostly with very limited distributions.

-These include:
+Plants of the World Online accepts six species: